 LGBTQ+

 We’re two queer women who are always on the lookout for LGBTQ+ safe spaces and resources.
-We’ve shared our experiences on other platforms but have recently created a space on our own site for people to use as a resource when they’re visiting Asheville, North Carolina or when they’re on the road.
+We’ve shared our experiences on other platforms but have dedicated a space on our own site for people to use as a resource when they’re visiting Asheville, North Carolina or when they’re on the road.

 Asheville, North Carolina